akashgreninja/Doggonation/README.md

   <li>🤖 Use the Roberto Model for Advanced Text Sentiment Analysis to Ensure Appropriate Content for All Users</li>
   <li>🔍 Employ Image Analysis to Detect and Prevent Inappropriate Content</li>
 </ul>
+<h2>Firebase auth for Google and Facebook </h2>
+<p>This project utilizes Firebase Authentication for user authentication, specifically for Google and Facebook sign in.
+Firebase Authentication provides a secure and easy-to-use way to authenticate users, and supports multiple authentication providers, including email and password, phone number, and third-party providers like Google and Facebook.</p>
+    <p>To implement Firebase Authentication in this project, we followed the guidelines and best practices outlined in the Firebase Authentication documentation.
+You can find more information about Firebase Authentication and how to use it in your own projects in the official Firebase Authentication documentation.</p>
+    <p>We believe that Firebase Authentication provides a robust and reliable authentication solution that meets the needs of our project and our users.
+By leveraging Firebase Authentication, we can ensure that user data is secure and protected, and that our application is easy to use and access for all of our users.</p>
+    <a href="https://firebase.google.com/docs/auth/?hl=en&authuser=0">here are the docs you can refer to use firebase auth </a>
 <h2>Technologies</h2>
 <p>Doggonation is built using the following technologies:</p>
 <ul>